 If your dog is clever enough, perhaps they noticed that they got attention from you when they were shaking from the cold.
 They could learn to simulate shaking as attention-seeking behavior, which you unintentionally reinforce when you give them what they want.
 If you are sure this is a learned behavior, waiting until the shaking has ceased before you offer any attention will usually resolve this issue.

-If your dog has ingested a poisonous substance, this can impact on the nervous system and cause them to tremble.
+If your dog has ingested a poisonous substance, this can impact the nervous system and cause them to tremble.
 Some toxins can also cause acute pain, and this in itself can induce shaking.
 The toxicity symptoms and severity will depend on what your dog ingested, in what quantity, and when.
 Symptoms could include gastrointestinal problems, lethargy, hyperactivity, confusion, or seizures.

 The ASPCA Animal Poison Control Center reported that the top pet toxins of 2020 included human medications, cleaning products, chocolate, rodenticides, and certain plants.
 If you suspect your dog has ingested a poisonous substance, don’t delay in seeking veterinarian support.
 The 24-hour Pet Poison Helpline can also provide round-the-clock advice.